 The ease of accidentally overdosing can be a tragic consequence resulting from the abuse of opioids and heroin.
 Both drugs act upon areas of the brain controlling breathing and depress it.
 Too much opioid drug can cause a person to stop breathing and their subsequent death.
 Add alcohol or a sedative and the risk increases.
 To combat the impact of overdosing on opioids or heroin, Narcon in an injection or a nasal spray format acts as an antagonist reversing the effects of opioids and the overdose.

 Stopping the abuse of opioids is an important measure in gaining control of the growing number of people becoming addicted to opioids and dying from its abuse.
 Once addicted, treatment is essential with detox and withdrawal the first painful step back to a normal life.
 Without supervised treatment and/or residing in a residential treatment center, the return to opioid usage and addiction is easy as the cravings for using it again are powerful.
 As a resident in a treatment center, therapy, support, and medical treatment with drugs is possible.
+Contact a drug rehab liverpool center as soon as you notice signs and symptoms of substance abuse.

 The abuse of opioids and subsequent addiction will remain a problem for years to come until the supply of it is brought under control.